ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 ```
     ├── LICENSE            < - License for the codes responsible in creating this data analysis projects.
     |
-    |
-    |
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for the users of this project.
-    |
     |
     ├── data
     │   ├── external       <- Data from third party sources.